mlpack/mlpack/doc/embedded/crosscompile_example.md

 #### Downloading dependencies

-Once we have included the configs and defined the C++ standard, then we need to download these dependencies.
-In the following, we have added the link for each one of them, but feel free to adapt the link to different versions or locations.
+The next steps are to use the functionality of the autodownloader to actually download mlpack's dependencies.

 Once `get_deps` has downloaded and extracted each one of them, the next step would be to append the include directories for these libraries to the